ticketmaster/aurora/catalog/pages/inputs/index.md

 span: 6
 rows:
   - Prop: onChange
-    Type: string
+    Type: function
-    Default: top
+    Default: "null"
-    Notes: Can be top or left
+    Notes: Invoked with an array of updatedSelections when one or more option(s) is selected by the user
   - Prop: variant
-    Type: string
+    Type: number
     Default: 0
     Notes: One of 0 (with border) or 1 (without border)
   - Prop: value
-    Type: string
+    Type: array
-    Default: N/A
+    Default: []
-    Notes: Specifies initial values
+    Notes: Specifies array of initial string values
   - Prop: valueOverride
-    Type: string
+    Type: array
-    Default: N/A
+    Default: "null"
-    Notes: Specifies values that override internal state
+    Notes: Specifies array of string values that override internal state
   - Prop: label
     Type: string
-    Default: N/A
+    Default: ""
     Notes: Visible with selected option.
   - Prop: placeholder
     Type: string
-    Default: N/A
+    Default: ""
     Notes: Visible instead of selected option.
 Overrides label.
 Supported in both variants.
   - Prop: isOpen
     Type: boolean